oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Skills/construction/README.md

 title: "Construction"
 ---

-# Construction

-Construction in the bot has three distinct parts:[ Training](./#training), [Mahogany Homes](mahogany-homes.md), and your [Player-owned House](mahogany-homes.md).
+Construction in the bot has three distinct parts: [Training](./#training), [Mahogany Homes](mahogany-homes.md), and your [Player-owned House](mahogany-homes.md).
 Mahogany Homes requires planks and steel bars, and building things in your PoH requires planks as well as various mob drops or buyables.

-You can also `/offer`` `**`name:`**` ``curved bone` and `long bone` you get from PvM for construction xp after level 30 construction.
+You can also [[/offer name\:curved bone]] and `long bone` you get from PvM for construction xp after level 30 construction.
 Fighting the Wintertodt also provides a small amount of construction xp.

+## Fastest Route to 99:

+`/build name:Crude wooden chairquantity:5`
+`/build name:Wooden bookcasequantity:7`
+`/build name:Wooden larderquantity:7`
+`/build name:Repair benchquantity:3`
+`/build name:Crafting table 1quantity:12`
+`/build name:Oak dining tablequantity:39`
+`/build name:Carved oak tablequantity:10`
+`/build name:Oak larderquantity:220`
+`/build name:Mahogany table`

+**Materials Needed:**
+94 Plank
+2030 Oak plank
+92,220 Mahogany plank

+### Mahogany Homes

+A much cheaper alternative, especially for ironmen, is Mahogany Homes.
+This will automatically choose the highest tier contract you have the level for, and gives much more xp per plank, at the cost of lower xp/hr.
+Doing expert contracts (70+ Construction) provides roughly 180k xp/hr and gives approximately 390 xp per Mahogany plank used, which means 99 Con would take about 30-35k planks instead of 92k.
+There are two commands associated with Mahogany Homes:

+`/minigames mahogany_homes start`

+`/minigames mahogany_homes buy`

+See the Mahogany Homes [minigame page](https://wiki.oldschool.gg/skills/construction/mahogany-homes) for a full breakdown of the activity.

 ## Making Planks